 The 19th century is known for many things, including the reign of Britain's Queen Victoria and the US Civil War.
-Coming on the heels of the Enlightenment and firmly encapsulating the Industrial Revolution, the 19th century saw the advent of many new innovations, some of which affected the now-discredited medicinal practices that were common during this period.
-These gruesome medical practices included everything from the ingestion of poisonous substances to the application of leeches.
-Another horrible treatment from the 1800s was bloodletting.
-If you're sitting there and asking yourself what bloodletting is, then just read on to find out...
+Coming on the heels of the Enlightenment and firmly encapsulating the Industrial Revolution, the 19th century saw the advent of many new innovations, some of which affected the now-discredited practices that were common during this period.
+These gruesome medical practices from the 1800s included everything from the ingestion of toxic substances to the application of leeches for bloodletting.

 Trepanning is a medical treatment that involved cutting holes in the skull with a circular device in order to improve a patient's general health.
-If trepanning is done right, the brain usually isn't touched, making this procedure quite different from the brain scrambling that is lobotomy.
-Interestingly, trepassing is still used today to treat skull fractures and brain swelling, as opposed to its "general" use in the 19th century.
-Moreover, during the 1800s, there were no antibiotics, few sterilized surgical tools, and only the beginnings of painkillers, making this treatment rather horrific.
+If trepanning is done right, the brain usually isn't touched, making this procedure quite different from the brain-scrambling that is the historical lobotomy.

 Calomel was a drug given to people in order to purge their bodies of whatever was making them sick.
-In general, it was used to kill bacteria, and it was especially prevalent in the treatment of STDs.
-Unfortunately, the main ingredient in Calomel is mercury, which is extremely poisonous.
-Some of the side effects of this drug include bloody diarrhea, kidney failure, shortness of breath, and even brain damage.
-But hey, you don't have an STD anymore.
+In general, it was used to terminate bacteria, and it was especially prevalent in the treatment of STDs.
+Unfortunately, the main ingredient in Calomel is mercury, which is extremely toxic.